PacktPublishing/Creating-Cross-Platform-C-Sharp-Applications-with-Uno-Platform/README.md

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://static.packt-cdn.com/downloads/9781801078498_ColorImages.pdf).

+## Errata

+Page 33: For the Android Phone to show up in the list, the developer mode needs to be enabled which is missing in the book.
+Instructions for this can be found [here](https://docs.microsoft.com/en-us/xamarin/android/get-started/installation/set-up-device-for-development)

+Page 42: The code `#elif HAS_UNO_WASM` needs to be changed to `#elif HAS_UNO_WASM || __WASM__`

 ## Code in Action

 Click on the following link to see the Code in Action: